musingmaddy/musingmaddy.github.io/content/posts/Developing AI Apps Through Cursor/index.md

 categories:
   - Coding
 ---
-First Cursor Project
+Yesterday I created a project using AI.

 Yesterday, I created an app using Cursor.
 The idea was simple : Take in a plot and write a story using AI under 300 words.
 It was super easy to do through Cursor AI.
 I used Google's Gemini API for AI processing.
-In cursr I started off with Claude 3.5 then changed to Google Gemini Pro 2.5 model.
-Both are very good for this perticular project.
+In cursor I started off with Claude 3.5 then changed to Google Gemini Pro 2.5 model.
+Both are very good for this particular project.

 First, I went to Google AI studio and just gave this idea to Google's new Gemini Pro model and asked it what would be the best way to go.
 AI gave me the software specification for development: backend in Python and FastAPI, while frontend in Vue.js and Vite.